Property index

 - Consideration for the aims and objectives within the City Plan

 The successful bidder will be expected to enter into Heads of Terms which will subject to contract and city council approval.
-The terms will obtain specific development clauses to ensure the proposed scheme that is granted is adhered to and work is commenced within the set development period.
-The terms will also obtain provisions that will protect the Councils’ position as freeholder, i.e., claw back, overage, etc.
+The terms will outline key obligations to ensure the agreed use of the premises is maintained and occupation commences within the specified timeframe.
+The agreement will also include provisions to safeguard the Councils’ position as freeholder.

 CAT assets open to EOIEoi

 The aim of the policy is to support the third sector to ensure all proposals for Community Transfer help to deliver the Councils overall vision for Liverpool – in line with the objectives of the Council Plan and the City Plan.
-This includes the need to deliver against the Mayor’s ‘triple local’ – which makes social value, environmental impact and equality and inclusion central to all council decisions.
-The Council recognise that no single organisation is able to bring about the necessary transformative change in areas of the city.
-Partners, including communities, can work together better – combining their resources and aligning public service delivery, in pursuit of shared aims and outcomes.
+The Council recognise that no single organisation is able to deliver necessary transformative change in areas of the city.
+Partners, including communities, can work together better – combining their resources and aligning public service delivery, in pursuit of shared aims and outcomes and in doing so will bring vacant assets back into community use.

 The Council wants to help third sector groups whose primary purpose in using a council asset is to offer Liverpool residents social, community, culture and/or environmental benefits.
 Therefore, it is fully committed to supporting local communities who have bold and innovative ideas for using buildings and space differently, or for ensuring that much loved community services can thrive.